 In Canada - Call your doctor for medical advice about side effects.
 You may report side effects to Health Canada at 1-866-234-2345.

 Read the Vimpat (lacosamide tablet and injection) Side Effects Center for a complete guide to possible side effects

 PRECAUTIONS: Before taking lacosamide, tell your doctor or pharmacist if you are allergic to it; or if you have any other allergies.
-This product may contain inactive ingredients, which can cause allergic reactions or other problems.
+This product may contain inactive ingredients (such as propylene glycol), which can cause allergic reactions or other problems.
 Talk to your pharmacist for more details.

 This drug may make you dizzy/drowsy or cause blurred vision.
 Do not drive, use machinery, or do any activity that requires alertness or clear vision until you are sure you can perform such activities safely.
 Avoid alcoholic beverages.

 The liquid form of this medication may contain aspartame.
 If you have phenylketonuria (PKU) or any other condition that requires you to limit/avoid aspartame (or phenylalanine) in your diet, ask your doctor or pharmacist about using this medication safely.

 Before having surgery, tell your doctors or dentist about all the products you use (including prescription drugs, nonprescription drugs, and herbal products).

 During pregnancy, this medication should be used only when clearly needed.
 Discuss the risks and benefits with your doctor.